FDA Coronavirus (COVID-19) Update: July 29th, 2020 - Clarksville, TN Online

 FDA Coronavirus (COVID-19) Update: July 29th, 2020

-Silver Spring, MD – The U.S. Food and Drug Administration (FDA) announces the following actions taken in its ongoing response effort to the COVID-19 Coronavirus pandemic:
+Silver Spring, MD – The U.S. Food and Drug Administration (FDA) has taken action in the ongoing response to the COVID-19 Coronavirus pandemic:

-The FDA posted the audio and transcript versions of Episode 6 in its new podcast series, FDA Insight, which features Dr. Peter Marks, Director of the FDA Center for Biologics Evaluation and Research (CBER), in part 2 of a discussion on COVID-19 Coronavirus vaccines.

-The podcast is hosted by Dr. Anand Shah, FDA’s Deputy Commissioner for Medical and Scientific Affairs.
-Part 1 of this discussion, posted July 21st, is accessible also in audio and transcript versions as Episode 5.

 Testing updates: